Developmental symbiosis: Lichens

 Lichens had long been considered a discrete plant organism.
-In 1866, one researcher, Heinrich Anton de Bary, speculated that gelatinous lichens might actually form as a result of the penetration of an alga by a fungus.In 1866, one researcher, Heinrich Anton de Bary, speculated that gelatinous lichens might actually form as a result of the penetration of an alga by a fungus.
+In 1866, one researcher, Heinrich Anton de Bary, speculated that gelatinous lichens might actually form as a result of the penetration of an alga by a fungus.
 The following year, Simon Schwendener advanced the view that all lichens could be considered the product of such an association, notably in which the fungus exploits the algae.

 Schwendener received harsh opposition, as the dual nature of lichen challenged the traditional taxonomic view.

 In 1873, Albert Frank conducted studies on hypophloedal lichens, which grow beneath the outermost layer of bark.
 He proposed that the association between fungi and algae is far more complex than simple parasitism, introducing the term "symbiotismus" to describe this intimate relationship.
 Two years later, Bary expanded on this concept by formally defining the dual nature of lichens as "Symbiose" in a lecture to German naturalists and physicians at Cassel.
 Later, in his publication Die Erscheinung der Symbiose, Bary refined the definition of symbiosis, establishing three fundamental criteria: (1) two entities must live together, (2) they must be in physical contact, and (3) they must be of different species.